 - Accreditation: The Chemistry Department at LSSU is approved by the American Chemical Society.
 As an ACS-approved program, LSSU is charged with holding and maintaining modern instrumentation, offering a rigorous and coherent program, and employing accomplished faculty which will attract top talent entering college.

-Forensic Chemistry combines elements of criminal justice and biology
+Forensic Chemistry combines elements of criminal justice and Chemistry

 Director of Library/Academic Services and Web Accessibility Coordinator